vuejs/docs/src/guide/components/slots.md

 <!-- https://www.figma.com/file/2BhP8gVZevttBu9oUmUUyz/named-slot -->

-Here's the code passing content to all three slots to `<BaseLayout>` using the shorthand syntax:
+Here's the code passing content for all three slots to `<BaseLayout>` using the shorthand syntax:

 ```vue-html
 <BaseLayout>